Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Introduction

 To count the number of $\Gamma_\beta$-orbits in $\L_\beta$, we view $\L_\beta$ as a lattice in $V_n(F_{S})$ where $F_S=\prod_{\fP\in S} F_\fP$.
-We construct a fundamental domain $R$ for the action of $\Gamma_\beta$ on $V_n(F_{S})$, so that the set of $\L_\beta$-points in this fundamental domain will be in bijection with the set of $\Gamma_\beta$-orbits in $\L_\beta$.
-We then wish to obtain asymptotics for the number of these orbits of bounded size by computing the volume of the subset of the fundamental domain of bounded size.
-This is much easier when the relevant subset of the fundamental domain is bounded, which is true only in the case $n=2$.
+We construct a fundamental domain $R$ for the action of $\Gamma_\beta$ on $V_n(F_{S})$ so that the set of $\L_\beta$-points in this fundamental domain is in bijection with the set of $\Gamma_\beta$-orbits in $\L_\beta$.
+We then wish to obtain asymptotics for the number of these orbits of bounded size by computing the volume of the subset of the fundamental domain having bounded size; here by ``size'', we mean the norm of the relative $S$-discriminant of the corresponding degree-$n$ field extension.
+This is much easier to carry out when the relevant subset of the fundamental domain is bounded, which is true only in the case $n=2$.
 When $n=3,4,5$, the fundamental domains contain cusps that go off to infinity and we show that the number of points in these cusps corresponding to $S_n$-extensions of $F$ is negligible.
-When $n=3$, it turns out no points in the cusp region correspond to $S_n$-extensions.
+When $n=3$, it turns out that no points in the cusp region correspond to $S_n$-extensions.
 When $n=4$, there are two cuspidal regions that contain points corresponding to $S_n$-extensions, and when $n=5$, there are hundreds of such cusps!
-We will reduce this cusp analysis to the verification of certain combinatorial conditions on the characters of the maximal torus of the derived subgroup of $G_n$ that we prove hold over a general global field if and only if they hold over $\Q$ (using the fact that $G_n$ is split over $\Q$).
+We reduce this cusp analysis to the verification of certain combinatorial conditions on the characters of the maximal torus of the derived subgroup of $G_n$ that we prove hold over a general global field if and only if they hold over $\Q$ (using the fact that $G_n$ is split over $\Z$).
 Since these conditions have been checked over $\Q$ in \cite{DH,dodqf,dodpf}, it follows that these conditions hold over arbitrary global fields.

 To obtain the number of $\Gamma_\beta$-orbits in $\L_\beta^{\rm max}$ from the number of $\Gamma_\beta$-orbits in $\L_\beta$, we impose congruence conditions at every prime ideal $\fP$ of $\cO_S$ by multiplying together density functions at each $\fP$.
 Since an infinite number of conditions are imposed, a uniformity estimate on the error term is required.
 For $n=2$, this is elementary.
 For $n=3,4,5$, such a uniformity estimate over $\Q$ has been established in~\cite{Bgeosieve} and, as we will see, only some mild modifications are required to generalize this estimate to arbitrary global fields.